 - Stimulating a perceptual, internal, and intellectual response for the viewer -

-Mark Yale Harris realized his passion in the Southwest; stone carving became his life’s work, as Santa Fe became home in the late 1990s.
+Realized his passion in the Southwest: stone carving became his life’s work, as Santa Fe became home in the late 1990s.
 Dedicating himself to creating in 1996; with much to learn, the artist chose a mentor who he had long admired to assist with honing his burgeoning artistic skills, sculptor Bill Prokopiof (Aleut, 1944-1999).
 In the spirit the nation’s most recognized Native American artist, Allan Houser (Chiricahua Apache, 1915-1994), Prokopiof and sculptor Doug Hyde (Nez Perce), took Harris under their wings, generously sharing their immense knowledge, talent, and vision.
 Inspired by the geographical region and grounded in the knowledge of his teachers, he began feverishly creating sculpture.

 Several materials and techniques.

 "Using the invaluable experience of the mentorship of Bill Prokopiof and Doug Hyde, along with my own vision, I have created an evolving body of work in alabaster, marble, limestone, and bronze.
 Combining different elements, I bring forth a duality in the sculptures that I create."

 "Art conveys my nonverbal view of life.
 An ongoing portrayal of myself, my behavior, adventure, exploration, risk taking, and non-acceptance of convention and the status quo.
 Constantly in search of the new and different – I am fascinated with the unconventional.
 Life has a hard, aggressive side, as does much of my work, represented by rigid, angular lines.
 However, the soft side is also apparent, visible as curves and soft forms".